Suggestion: Watch the 10 minutes video tutorial before reading this article

 Should I or the Chinese importer apply for an import license?

-Normally, your Chinese importer should send the application to MOFCOM.
+As mentioned, normally your Chinese importer should send the application to MOFCOM.
 They will review and approve the application thereafter.
+With that said, you have to support the importer where needed.

 How much does it cost for an automatic license?

-If you plan to export products to China, you most often need to apply for an automatic import license.
+If you plan to export products to China, you sometimes need to apply for an automatic import license.

-Compared to a non-automatic import license, that’s required for a few product categories, most products falls under the category “permitted goods”, and therefore only need an automatic import license.
+Compared to a non-automatic import license, which is required for a few product categories, most products fall under the category “permitted goods”, and therefore only need an automatic import license.

 Worth mentioning is that non-automatic import licenses are used to restrict import quotas, while automatic import licenses are merely used for trade statistics.